CHAPTER ONE

 He lunged.

-He hit her full force.
+He hit her with full force.

 Then training snapped her back into her body.